-The Comprehensive Cancer Center is committed to providing the finest in cancer-related services through an integrated system of health and social services.
+The Comprehensive Cancer Center is committed to providing the finest in cancer-related oncology services through an integrated system of cancer treatment, health, and social services.

 The Cancer Center team includes medical, surgical, integrative, and radiation oncologists, specially trained RNs, clinical nurse specialists in complementary therapy, and pharmacists.
 This team collaborates with physical therapists to provide care to patients with lymphedema and with a geneticist who provides genetic counseling to patients and families.
 The Comprehensive Cancer Center also includes the Nancy Geltman Shiller Cancer Resource Library.

 The continuum of care extends from prevention, diagnosis, cancer treatment, symptom control, and cure, through all related aspects of adjustment to relapse, survivorship, and bereavement counseling.